 Experience Using Airalo: Our Airalo Review

-We have used Airalo on a number of international trips so I will detail our experience using it on recent trips in Uganda and Rwanda as an example.
+We have used Airalo on a number of trips, including across Europe, East Africa and even the USA.
+I will detail our experience using it on trips in Uganda and Rwanda as an example, although the experience is largely the same in every country.

 The first thing I had to do to get started with Airalo was to check my phone was compatible.
 At the time I was using a Google Pixel phone, which is compatible with eSIM technology.
 The next step was to install the Airalo app, which is available for both Android and Apple devices.